Star Wars: Galactic Starcruiser: Reception

 Early photos of the Halcyon's small, windowless cabins went viral before the hotel opened to the public, with many commentators on Twitter complaining that they were not a suitable luxury accommodation.
-After the hotel's opening, the high price was still criticized.
-Esquire wrote that "the real villain here is Galactic Starcruiser's Death Star-sized price tag", and that the small rooms did not quite justify the high prices.
-One commentator said its high prices had kept many from visiting, while the lone storyline offered to guests dissuaded them from visiting twice.
+After the hotel's opening, the high price was criticized.
+Esquire wrote that "the real villain here is Galactic Starcruiser's Death Star-sized price tag", and that the small rooms did not quite justify the prices.
+One commentator said its prices had kept many from visiting, while the lone storyline dissuaded guests from visiting twice.

 In an article written for Polygon, Charlie Hall wrote that despite the facility flaws and the high price point, the Starcruiser was "something of a dream come true for a Star Wars fan".
-He also described the overall story arc as the highlight of the stay, which made the guests "an integral part" of the Star Wars universe.
+He described the overall story arc as the highlight of the stay, which made the guests "an integral part" of the Star Wars universe.
 In November 2022, the Galactic Starcruiser won a Thea Award from the Themed Entertainment Association for outstanding achievement in brand experience.

-In May 2024, a 4 hour long-form review of the Galactic Starcruiser by YouTuber Jenny Nicholson went viral.
+A four-hour long-form review of the Galactic Starcruiser by YouTuber Jenny Nicholson went viral in May 2024.
 Nicholson detailed her own experience with the hotel, mainly noting problems with customer service and glitches in the app that prevented her from engaging with the story.
-In Nicholson's opinion, the Starcruiser experience failed to justify the hotel's high cost.
+In Nicholson's opinion, the experience failed to justify the cost.
 Nicholson speculated that early reviews of the Starcruiser were based on a press tour that lasted four hours, where aspects such as the app were described by tour guides rather than experienced by the reviewers; this was confirmed by Polygon reviewer Charlie Hall, who noted he and others were never shown the app.
-Nicholson later revealed on Twitter that her video received copyright claims by Disney for the usage of "the music playing in the background of the marketing clips" that she used in the video.
+Nicholson later said on Twitter that her video had been subject to copyright claims by Disney for the usage of "the music playing in the background of the marketing clips".

+In 2026, The Hollywood Reporter stated that while the Galactic Starcruiser "was by far the most immersive experience Disney ever created (guests literally participated in a story over the course of their stay), it's steep price tag limited the market."